 1. Why does my dog chew on metal?

 There are several possible reasons for your dog chewing on metal.
-Young puppies teething will often chew on the metal bars of their crate to limit the pain they feel.
+Puppies chew on the metal bars of their crate to limit the pain they feel when they are teething.
 Another reason for persistent chewing is a lack of exercise.
 Dogs are social animals who like to operate as part of a larger pack.
 By locking your dog up in a crate they often feel anxiety and separation issues.

 2. How do I stop my dog from destroying his crate?